jschementi/jschementi.github.io/about/index.md

 I oversee the design and engineering of <a href="http://moven.com" target="_blank">Moven</a>, an app that helps you manage your money as you spend it.

+Get the app for
+<a href="https://itunes.apple.com/us/app/moven/id661035659" target="_blank">iPhone</a>
+or
+<a href="https://play.google.com/store/apps/details?id=com.movencorp.moven" target="_blank">Android</a>.

-Moven is currently invite-only, but
-<a href="https://moven.com/#referral/jimmy.schementi.com" target="_blank">please request an invitation for Moven</a>
+Moven is currently invite-only, but <a href="https://moven.com/#referral/jimmy.schementi.com" target="_blank">request an invitation here</a>, and you'll be bumped up in the queue.
-(using this link will bump you up in the queue) and get the <a href="https://itunes.apple.com/us/app/moven/id661035659" target="_blank">iOS app</a>.

 ## Iron Languages